slackapi/template-triage-bot/docs/DEPLOY_Heroku.md

 2. Click the purple Deploy app button and wait a few moments

 3. Once you see 'Your app was successfully deployed.' resist the urge to click 'View' just yet.
-We have one more Slack app feature to enable.
+Instead, click 'Manage app' where we will configure the database after the next step.

 4. Now that your application is running at https://awesome-app-name-you-entered.herokuapp.com, add your [Slack Events API](https://api.slack.com/events-api) subscriptions by going back to your app config and visiting the **Event Subscriptions** page.
     - Toggle "Enable Events" to "On"